jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Generate a radioactivity score (scale for failures)

-- Generate a coldnesss stat (requires thawing)

-- Generate mold stat and assign to the shader

 # Audio
-- Import new SFX

 - Add sound effects to the Hotdog to play on collision
 	- Will need to put these somewhere on the rigidbody

-- Set up ambient audio playback
-	- Computer hum

 # Instruction Pages
 - Create basic instruction page explaining gameplay loop